 - ¼ teaspoon white pepper (black is also fine)

-- handful of fresh coriander leaves
+- Handful of fresh coriander/cilantro leaves

 - Finally, whisk the eggs in a small bowl.
-Add the chives to the soup and turn the heat down to gentle boil.
+Add the chives to the soup and turn the heat down to gentle simmer.
 Pour the egg mixture slowly and gradually into the pot (over a fork) and stir in.
 The egg will cook right away.
 Turn the heat off and add the coriander.

 Let me know what you think of this recipe.
 It’s my favourite way to consume bone broth.
-Pin this recipe for later from here.